Huadi International Group Co., - GuruFocus.com

 BEIJING, Nov.
-03, 2022 (GLOBE NEWSWIRE) -- Huadi International Group Co., Ltd. (“HUDI” or the “Company”) ( HUDI), a leading developer and manufacturer of industrial stainless steel seamless pipes and tubes products in China, today announced its strategic plan to enter into clean energy industry.
-The Company has initiated discussion with a local government in Sichuan province, China and plans to invest and construct local production base for anode materials, which are core to the development of clean energy batteries and storage technologies.
+07, 2022 (GLOBE NEWSWIRE) -- Huadi International Group Co., Ltd. (“HUDI” or the “Company”) ( HUDI), a leading developer and manufacturer of industrial stainless steel seamless pipes and tubes products in China, today announced that it has entered into a securities purchase agreement with two institutional investors for a registered direct offering of $25 million of its ordinary shares, before payment of commissions and expenses.
+The offering is expected to close on or about November 9, 2022, subject to the satisfaction of customary closing conditions.

-HUDI’s management and the local officials held discussions during several virtual conferences on clean energy development.
-Among the discussion were the potential investment, product range, technology application, anticipated operational scale and performance of the clean energy initiative proposed by HUDI.
-Field trips have been scheduled by the local officials to perform due diligence after reviewing and confirming the Company’s strategic planning for the new energy business.
-The Company’s strategic plan is aimed to mobilize Sichuan local economic development and improve environment sustainability.
+The offering consists of the sale of 1 million ordinary shares in a registered direct offering, at a purchase price of $25.00 per ordinary share.
+Univest Securities, LLC is acting as the exclusive placement agent for this offering.

-Mr. Di Wang, Chairman of Huadi International Group Co., Ltd., commented, “we are proud to have a chance to negotiate our new energy strategic plan with the Sichuan Local Government .
-The local officials recognized of our capability to accelerate the domestic battery supply chain and meet growing demand from the electric vehicle and stationary grid storage markets.
-The Company has profound experience in the manufacturing industry and has established strong upstream raw material procurement business partnerships.
-Our management has tremendous experience working in new energy related fields.
-HUDI sees substantial market opportunities with local government support to develop new energy in a number of ways: funding, land grants, tax cuts.
-So we announced the new strategic plan that was originated from our mission – to enhance our profitability through innovation, and we aim to also devote ourselves to paving the way for the clean energy transformation.
-We are excited to initiate the discussion to further our mission of creating long-term sustainable value for our stakeholders and local communities.”
+The offering of the ordinary shares described above is being made pursuant to an effective "shelf" registration statement on Form F-3 (File No. 333-265882), previously filed with the U.S. Securities and Exchange Commission (the "SEC") on June 28, 2022, and declared effective on October 21, 2022.
+The offering will be made only by means of a prospectus supplement and accompanying prospectus.
+A final prospectus supplement and accompanying prospectus related to the offering will be filed with the SEC and will be available on the SEC's website located at http://www.sec.gov.

 About Huadi International Group Co., Ltd.